-The Council determined that because a large majority of the dead discards occur in the recreational sector (approximately 99%; SEDAR 73 2021), the negative economic effects on commercial hook-and-line fishing for snapper grouper species that can be retained would outweigh the small biological benefit of reducing the small portion of the dead discards attributable to the commercial sector.
-Therefore, commercial regulations for hook-and-line gear and natural baits would not change under Alternative 2.
-Additionally, the use of multiple hooks per line while fishing for species that are not included in the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) would not be affected by Action 2.
+During development of Action 2, the Council discussed whether a restriction on the number of hooks per line should apply to both the commercial and recreational sectors.
+The Council recognized that a large majority of red snapper dead discards occur in the recreational sector (approximately 99%; SEDAR 73 2021).
+Therefore, including the commercial sector in a restriction on the number of hooks per line would likely result in strong negative economic effects on commercial hook-and-line fishing for snapper grouper species that can be retained, while only providing a relatively small biological benefit by reducing commercial dead discards.
+Thus, the Council decided that commercial regulations for hook-and-line gear and natural baits would not change under Preferred Alternative 2.
+Additionally, the use of multiple hooks per line while fishing for species that are not included in the Snapper Grouper FMP would not be affected by Action 2.
 Specifically, the use of rigs with multiple hooks (e.g., sabiki rigs) while fishing for bait species that are not included in the Snapper Grouper FMP would not be affected by this action.

-Different levels of impact are expected among snapper grouper stocks based on differences in species spatial distributions, depth distributions, rates of recreational releasing (when a fish is caught, how often is it released rather than retained), and discard mortality rates.
+Different levels of impact are expected among snapper grouper stocks based on differences in species' spatial distributions, depth distributions, rates of recreational releasing (when a fish is caught, how often is it released rather than retained), and discard mortality rates.
 The Council considered additional alternatives that would implement this measure in specific areas of the region based on latitude, depth, and species distribution.
 However, recreational discards are responsible for fishing mortality of many snapper grouper species throughout the South Atlantic region and regulatory differences among areas would be confusing.
 Thus, the Council decided that, if implemented, this regulation should be applied to the entire snapper grouper fishery throughout the South Atlantic region.

 Some data comparing catch rates between single hook and double hook rigs have been collected by Florida Fish and Wildlife Commission's Fish and Wildlife Research Institute in the Gulf of Mexico.
 These data are being supplemented with South Atlantic data being collected by Council staff to develop a more comprehensive analysis that describes differences in catch rates based on gear configurations such as number of hooks, size of hooks, type of rig, angler experience, etc. The Council's SSC reviewed preliminary results of these studies at their October 2022 meeting.
-A description of preliminary results is provided in Section 4.2.1, but the information available at this time indicates potentially lower catch rates for some snapper grouper species, including red snapper, from requiring single hook rigs.
+A description of preliminary results is provided in Section 4.2.1, but the information available currently indicates potentially lower catch rates for some snapper grouper species, including red snapper, from requiring single hook rigs.

-2.2.1.
-Comparison of Alternatives:
+2.2.2.
+Comparison of Alternatives